cloudberrydb/bootcamp/103-cbdb-performance-benchmark/tpch.md

+---
+title: Cloudberry Database Performance Benchmark - TPCH
+---
-# Decision Support Benchmark for Cloudberry Database.
+# TPCH - Decision Support Benchmark for Cloudberry Database.

 This tool is based on the benchmark tool [TPC-H](https://www.tpc.org/tpch/default5.asp).
-This repo contains automation of running the TPC-H benchmark on an existing Cloudberry cluster.
+This repo contains automation of running the TPC-H benchmark on an existing CloudberryDB cluster.

 ## Context